Meet our families

 “First, I want to say thank you to God, my family, my church, and all those who supported me.
 By God's grace, I was placed in situations where I had no choice but to depend on others to get back on my feet after losing everything due to domestic violence,” said Antonia.
 “It has been a hard road, but I made it.
 No, we made it, my family and me.
 God is good!
 He has blessed me tremendously, especially with my family, and the opportunity to partner with Habitat for Humanity to help make my dreams come true.”

 To see Antonia's dedication ceremony held Valentine's Day, Feb.
 14, 2024, click below.

 Meet Ireydiza and Juan

-Ireydiza and her husband Juan will soon purchase a three-bedroom Greater Springfield Habitat for Humanity (GSHFH) home in Holyoke, Massachusetts, by Christmas 2022.
+Ireydiza and her husband Juan purchased a three-bedroom Greater Springfield Habitat for Humanity (GSHFH) home in Holyoke, Massachusetts, in January 2023.
 The couple has two young children.
-Just four years ago, the family was happy, healthy, and dreaming of buying their first home.
+Several years ago, the family was happy, healthy, and dreaming of buying their first home.
 Then tragedy struck.
 A workplace injury disabled Juan, the breadwinner.
 Following several surgeries and two strokes, their dreams were put on hold.
 Juan was unable to return to work.
 Ireydiza left school to be the sole breadwinner, create time to care for her young children and recuperating husband.